yingweiwo

 Absorption, Distribution and Excretion

-Following a single, modified-release dose of 10mg barnidipine, the peak plasma concentration was approximately 0.48 µg/L and the area under the curve (AUC) was 2.85 µg/Lxh.
-The peak plasma concentrations are reached within 5 to 6 hours after oral administration of 20mg barnidipine.
-While the plasma concentrations of the drug may vary between individuals, the absolute bioavailability of the barnidipine is approximately 1.1% due to extensive first-pass hepatic metabolism.
-After repeated administration of 20mg barnidipine to healthy individuals, the concomitant intake of food did not have a statistically significant effect on the AUC, Cmax or half-life of the drug.
+Following a single 10 mg dose of the extended-release barnidipine, peak plasma concentrations are approximately 0.48 µg/L, with an area under the curve (AUC) of 2.85 µg/L·h.
+Peak plasma concentrations are reached within 5 to 6 hours after an oral dose of 20 mg barnidipine.
+Although plasma concentrations may vary from person to person, the absolute bioavailability of barnidipine is approximately 1.1% due to extensive first-pass hepatic metabolism.
+In healthy subjects, repeated administration of 20 mg barnidipine with food had no statistically significant effect on the AUC, Cmax, or half-life.
+Barnidipine and its metabolites are primarily excreted in feces (60%), urine (40%), and exhalation (1%).
+In healthy volunteers, the amount of unchanged barnidipine excreted in urine after a single dose of 5 to 20 mg is negligible (≤0.003% of the administered dose).

-After administration of single oral doses of radiolabelled barnidipine in rats, levels of radioactivity were found to be higher in the kidney, liver and gastrointestinal tract than in plasma, whereas the brain showed the lowest level of radioactivity.
-The drug was also detectable in the breast milk.
+In rats, after a single oral administration of radiolabeled barnidipine, radioactivity levels were found to be higher in the kidneys, liver, and gastrointestinal tract than in plasma, while the lowest radioactivity levels were observed in brain tissue.
+The drug was also detectable in breast milk.

-Barnidipine is expected to undergo hepatic metabolism.
-The primary metabolism of barnidipine involves the oxidation of the 1,4-dihydropyridine ring and hydrolysis of the methyl ester.
-Secondary metabolism involves N-debenzylization of the side chain, hydrolysis of the N-benzylpyrrolidine ester, and reduction of the nitro group.
-Both the primary and secondary metabolic pathways are mediated by the CYP3A isoenzyme family and the metabolites formed are pharmacologically inactive.
+Barnidipine is expected to be primarily metabolized in the liver.
+Primary metabolism of barnidipine involves the oxidation of the 1,4-dihydropyridine ring and the hydrolysis of the methyl ester.
+Secondary metabolism involves N-debenzylation of the side chain, hydrolysis of N-benzylpyrrolidone ester, and reduction of the nitro group.
+Both primary and secondary metabolic pathways of barnidipine are mediated by the CYP3A isoenzyme family, and the resulting metabolites have no pharmacological activity.

-In a two-compartment analytical model, the median terminal elimination half life of barnidipine was 20 hours after repeated administration.
+In a two-compartment analytical model, the median terminal elimination half-life of barnidipine after repeated dosing is 20 hours.

 Toxicity/Toxicokinetics